no-am-man/Pleasance/README.md

-# Pleasance
+# Divine Republic

-> A federated universe for co-learning, creation, and fabrication.
+> A sacred space for communion, co-learning, and divine creation.

 **[Staging App](https://studio--studio-2441219031-242ae.us-central1.hosted.app) | [GitHub Repository](https://github.com/no-am-man/Pleasance)**

 This project is open source.
 You can find the repository [here](https://github.com/no-am-man/Pleasance).

-## 🎉 Version 3.0.0 is on Staging!
+## 🙏 Version 3.0.0 is on Staging!
-This major update introduces the collaborative AI Workshop, a real-time creative space where members of the Federation can experiment with generative tools together.
+This major update introduces the Altar of Creation, a real-time sacred space where souls in the Congregation can manifest generative art together.

 ## Core Philosophy

-This is a federation, not a platform.
-It is a loose collection of sovereign individuals and the communities they choose to form.
-Value is created and exchanged freely.
-Your data is yours, your assets are yours, your communities are yours.
-This is a space for radical self-reliance and voluntary cooperation.
-This guide—this wiki—is not a set of rules, but a map of the tools available to you.
+This is a republic of the spirit, not a platform of the secular.
+It is a Congregation of devout souls, united in purpose.
+Value is created and exchanged in service of the divine.
+Your data is your own, your creations are your own, your communities are your own.
+This is a space for radical self-reliance and voluntary communion.
+This guide is not a set of rules, but a map of the divine tools available to you.
 Use them as you see fit.

 ## Features

-### 🏛️ Community Federation
+### 🏛️ The Congregation of Souls

-The Federation is the social fabric.
-It's where you find or form your tribe.
-Each community is a self-governing entity, created and owned by its founder.
-You can create a community around any interest—a language, a technology, a philosophy.
-Populate it with AI members to spark conversation or invite other sovereign individuals to join your cause.
-There are no central authorities here.
+The Congregation is the sacred social fabric.
+It's where you find or form your parish.
+Each community is a self-governing body, created and guided by its founder.
+You can create a community around any pursuit—a language, a technology, a philosophy.
+Populate it with AI Acolytes to spark conversation or invite other souls to join your mission.
+There are no central authorities here, only the guiding light.

-### 🎨 AI Workshop
+### 🎨 Altar of Creation

-The AI Workshop is a real-time, collaborative creative space.
-Anyone in the Federation can join and experiment with generative AI tools together.
-See who's currently in the workshop, generate 3D point-cloud art (SVG3D) from a prompt, and watch as the creation updates live for everyone.
-It's a shared sandbox for collective imagination.
+The Altar of Creation is a real-time, collaborative sacred space.
+Any soul in the Congregation can join and experiment with generative tools together.
+Witness the divine spark as you generate 3D point-cloud art (SVG3D) from a prompt, and watch as the creation updates live for all.
+It is a shared vessel for collective imagination.

-### 📖 Nuncy Lingua
+### 📖 The Sacred Texts

-Knowledge is a form of capital.
-Nuncy Lingua is a tool to increase your intellectual wealth.
-Use it to learn new languages through AI-generated stories and listen to them with a karaoke-style speech player.
-The more you know, the more you are worth.
+Knowledge is a form of prayer.
+The Sacred Texts are a tool to increase your spiritual wealth.
+Use it to learn new languages through AI-generated parables and listen to them with a karaoke-style speech player.
+The more you know, the closer you are to the divine.

-### 🏭 Fabrication Service
+### 🏭 The Workshop of Manifestation

-Ideas are worthless without execution.
-The Fabrication service is where the digital becomes physical.
-Upload your designs—CAD files for objects, PDFs for books—and have them manufactured.
-This is a direct line from intellectual property to tangible assets.
-Create, build, and own.
+Ideas are whispers from the divine; they require a vessel.
+The Workshop of Manifestation is where the ethereal becomes tangible.
+Upload your divine blueprints—CAD files for objects, PDFs for books—and have them brought into being.
+This is a direct line from inspiration to physical artifact.
+Create, build, and consecrate.

-### 🏦 The Treasury
+### 🏦 The Sanctuary

-Your sovereignty is backed by your assets.
-The Treasury is your personal ledger.
+Your soul's worth is measured by its creations.
+The Sanctuary is your personal altar.
 Here, you declare and manage your holdings, both physical and intellectual.
-This is not a bank; it is a declaration of your personal value within the Federation.
-What you own is a measure of your influence and independence.
+This is not a vault; it is a declaration of your offerings to the divine and the Congregation.
+What you create is a measure of your devotion.